Sick of limp, tired, volume-less locks?

 On the right sized roller your hair dries faster.
 That because it has more air exposure since it is spread out over more curler surface.
 (This is also why you want to work with smaller sections of hair to insure the curl holds.)

-Now you may find using several volumizing styling hacks helps you to get the most lift you can out of your Velcro.
+Now some find using volumizing styling hacks helps them get the most lift out of their Velcro.
 So here’s another tip.

 Tip: Some report volumizing mousse helps.
 For best results divide your damp hair into several sections.
 Then run the product through your strands.